 Gap refers to a fault formed by two consecutive candlesticks (or bar curves) representing the changes in the exchange rate of a currency.

-Usually, according to the time cycle adopted by foreign exchange traders, when one candlestick chart ends, the next candlestick chart is about to begin forming; At this point, there will be an overlap between the closing price of the completed candlestick chart and the opening price of the new candlestick chart.
+Usually, according to the time cycle adopted by forex traders, when one candlestick chart ends, the next candlestick chart is about to begin forming; At this point, there will be an overlap between the closing price of the completed candlestick chart and the opening price of the new candlestick chart.

 However, if there is a gap formed between the closing price of the closed candlestick chart and the opening price of the new candlestick chart, there will be a significant gap, and the new candlestick chart may appear above or below the closed candlestick chart.